 Easter Egg Books

 Where Are Baby’s Easter Eggs? by Karen Katz is a great way of having an Easter egg hunt while reading a story.
-If you aren’t familiar with the “Where are Baby’s …” series of life the flap books, they are simple books where the reader searches for an item finding other things first before finally finding the title object, in this case Easter eggs.
+If you aren’t familiar with the “Where are Baby’s” series of lift the flap books, they are simple books where the reader searches for an item finding other things first before finally finding the title object, in this case, Easter eggs.
 My daughter loves these books and plays with them even when we aren’t reading them together.
 I love the bright illustrations and the simple holiday theme.

 The Best Easter Eggs Ever! by Jerry Smath.The story follows the Easter bunny and his 3 young assistant bunnies as they prepare for their big day.
-The Easter Bunny is getting tired and a little bored of his polka dot design for the eggs and decides to send out his assistants in search of new designs.
+Tired and a little bored with the same polka dot design for the Easter eggs, the Easter Bunny sent his assistants out in search for new designs.
 The little bunnies head out with one egg and paints to all different places to find inspiration.
-When one of the little bunnies is captivated by the night sky she doesn’t notice how dark it is and how lost she has gotten.
+The night sky captivated one of the little bunnies.
+She didn’t notice how dark it was and that she was lost.
 The Easter Bunny and his other assistants find her and in the morning the new designs are celebrated.